I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 There were many other versions of the garbled lyrics all thought to be disguised obscenities.

 Complaints were lodged; the Governor of Indiana had the song banned from his state’s airwaves.
 Then the dark-suited guardians of the moral code at the Federal Bureau of Investigation took an interest.
 For two years they investigated, playing the song at various speeds and digging into the backgrounds of the band’s members.

 In the end, the FBI was not able to prove that the Kingsmen were subversive anarchists seeking to pollute the minds of young people.
 So, the FBI produced a 140-page report detailing how they had found nothing untoward about “Louie, Louie.”

 What happens in the creation of a mondegreen is not fully understood.
-Sound waves reach the ear and are interpreted by the brain.
+Sound waves reach the ears and are interpreted by the brain.
 Everybody hears the exact same sound, but not everybody interprets it the same way.

 Background noise, not seeing the speaker’s or singer’s face, and other problems can cause the brain to get a bit confused.
 It scurries around its synapses to make its best effort at delivering a meaning.

 Then, sometimes a delightful little linguistic device called an oronym enters the picture.
 The spoken word does not have spaces like the written word and sentences tend to run together in a series of continuous sounds.